-Worksite

-In some cases, students may use a current employment site as a field education setting, subject to approval by the Field Office.
-Students must submit a proposal to the Field Office, using guidelines as set forth in the Field Education Manual.
+Worksite Placements - Use of Current Employment as Field Placement services capacity and that the worksite be able to meet the requirements of a social work field placement.
+Students must be employed by the agency for a minimum of three months and have completed the probationary work period by July 1st of the calendar year for which the placement is sought.
 In these instances, the GSSWSR works closely with the agency and student to establish a learning experience that recognizes the complexity of the student-employee role while providing educationally rich advanced learning opportunities for the student to apply the principles, knowledge, and practice skills learned in courses.
-Students are encouraged to have a non-worksite field placement for one of the two years.
-Students must have been employed at the worksite agency for a minimum of 6 months, and be past the probation period, prior to the submission of a proposal for a worksite field placement.
+Please note that students are encouraged to have non-worksite field placements for at least one of their two field placements when possible.